Bharadwaj-183/treasurehunt-frontend/README.md

 user needs to rearrange all the clues they got unit now. they got => AM , AD ,AG , RACS. hint is given as <- + <- + <- + <- .
-Arranging the in that manner gives word "madagascar". answer is "madagascar".
+Arranging the clues obtained in previos round("AM" , "AD" , "AG, "RACS") in that manner gives word "madagascar". answer is "madagascar".